Refinitiv/refinitiv-ui/documents/src/pages/elements/dialog.md

 dlg.opened = true;
 ```

-The default behavior of `ef-dialog` is to display at the center of the viewport and to not be draggable.
+The default behaviour of `ef-dialog` is to display at the center of the viewport and to not be draggable.
 You can enable dragging by adding the `draggable` attribute or using the property setting.

 ::
 ```javascript